 A new paradigm for economics and public policy is emerging, based on a combination of complex systems science and evolutionary science.
 A global coalition has formed to promote the new paradigm and Finland is pleased to become one of its first national hubs.

-Jan Pfister, Associate Professor of Accounting and Finance at the University of Turku’s School of Economics, has generously agreed to lead the formation of the Finnish hub.
-Pfister is lead author of a major review article titled Performance management in the Prosocial Market Economy: A New Paradigm for Economic Performance and Sustainability.
+Jan Pfister, Associate Professor of Management Accounting at the University of Turku’s School of Economics, has generously agreed to lead the formation of the Finnish hub.
+Pfister is lead author of a major review article titled Performance Management in the Prosocial Market Economy: A New Paradigm for Economic Performance and Sustainability.
 This video conversation between Pfister and ProSocial World’s president David Sloan Wilson provides more context.

 The Finnish hub will be organized in the same way as the global coalition, with members who meet regularly to learn about and implement the new paradigm.
 Since the new paradigm envisions economic systems as embedded within political, social, and environmental systems, implementations can take place across all public policy domains, not just economics narrowly construed.